NilFoundation/docs.nil.foundation/README.md

 * `./nil`
 * `./crypto3`

-All four sets of docs are rendered as a single React app configured in `docusaurus.config.js`.
+Note that only =nil; docs are rendered when running the Docusaurus instance.
+The rest only exist as collections of raw `.md` files.

 # Contributing